-Similarly, building entrances will facilitate store patrons to pass-through commercial units to/from the sidewalk along the street frontage to/from the rear or side parking lot; and residents, to/from the sidewalk adjacent the street or building through residential units to/from common areas on the property.
+Similarly, building entrances will facilitate store patrons to pass-through commercial units to/ from the sidewalk along the street frontage to/ from the rear or side parking lot; and residents, to/from the sidewalk adjacent the street or building through residential units to/from common areas on the property.

 - 2. Adjacent to building.
 In parking lots containing one hundred (100) spaces or more, parking is prohibited adjacent to the front of the building unless separated from the building by a walkway in combination with a minimum fifteen-foot (15') wide landscaped area. - 3.
 Between buildings or uses.
 All walkways between residential units or other buildings within a residential development will comply with accessible design provisions. - 4.
 From or through parking lot.
 Provide walkways and ramps for multi-modal stops. - 5.
 Through site.
-Where there is no throughstreet, there will be at least one intraneighborhood connection through the site every eight hundred feet (800') or at intervals matching abutting through-streets, whichever is smaller, to any adjacent business, street, neighborhood or resource within one-quarter (1/4) mile of the site, except where physically constrained. - B. Materials.
-Walkways will be constructed of concrete or other ADA-compliant material with a minimum width of 5 feet (5') for pedestrian circulation..
+Where there is no through-street, there will be at least one intraneighborhood connection through the site every eight hundred feet (800') or at intervals matching abutting through-streets, whichever is smaller, to any adjacent business, street, neighborhood or resource within one-quarter (1/4) mile of the site, except where physically constrained. - B. Materials.
+Walkways will be constructed of concrete. - C. Width.
+The minimum width will be: 5 feet